tomtsagk/afloofdev.com/pages/privacy_policy.md

-##privacy policy
+##Privacy Policy

-no personal data are being saved, ever.
+No personal data are being saved.

-this site is only meant to describe projects that are being worked on, and serves the same information to all viewers, regardless of who or where they are. for this reason, this site is not using cookies, and doesn't save any kind of information, personal or otherwise.
+This site is only meant to describe projects that are being worked on.
+For this reason cookies are not used, and no information is saved.